-For supporting such Services, the Portfolio Objects resources of this sub-section MUST be bound to the interface of a Tamper-resistant component (e.g. embedded SE as defined in [GP]).
+For supporting such Services, the Portfolio Objects resources of this sub-section MUST be bound to the interface of a Secure Component.
 This binding is implementation specific.

-The Tamper-resistant component MUST be provisioned with a dedicated cryptographic key set for each Portfolio Object Instance Service.
+The Secure Component MUST be provisioned with a dedicated cryptographic key set for each Portfolio Object Instance Service.
 The cryptographic key sets MUST NOT be shared by the different Portfolio Object Instances.

 Services Description